-Preparation of the Authority's comprehensive annual financial report on a timely basis was made possible by the dedicated service of the staff of the Finance Department and the Authority's Internal Auditor.
+Preparation of this report on a timely basis was made possible by the dedicated service of the staff of the Finance Department and the Authority's Internal Auditor.
 We appreciate the contributions from each member of the Department in the preparation of this report.
 In closing, we would like to thank the Board of Directors of the Authority for their continued leadership and support in planning and conducting the financial affairs of the Authority in a responsible and progressive manner.